Caleb Houstan: Orlando / Lakeland / Osceola Magic (2022–2025)

-Atlanta Hawks / College Park Skyhawks (2025–present)
+Atlanta Hawks / College Park Skyhawks (2025–2026)

 On August 19, 2025, Houstan signed with the Atlanta Hawks.
 On October 18, the Hawks converted Houstan's contract into a two-way contract.
+The deal was then converted to a standard contract on February 19, 2026.
+Houstan appeared in 18 games for Atlanta during the 2025–26 season, averaging 2.3 points, 0.6 rebounds, and 0.2 assists.
+On April 4, Houstan was waived by Atlanta following the signing of Tony Bradley.

 National team career

 Houstan represented Canada at the 2019 FIBA Under-16 Americas Championship in Belém, Brazil.
 He started all six games, led Team Canada in scoring, and ranked second overall in the tournament, averaging 22.8 points while adding 5.3 rebounds, two assists, and 1.7 steals per game, and helped his team win the silver medal.
 In the semifinals against Dominican Republic, Houstan led Canada with 29 points, breaking the record for most points in a game by a Canadian at the FIBA Americas Under-16 Championship.
 Following his outstanding performance, Houstan was named to the All-Star Five as well as All-Tournament team.

 Houstan was scheduled to represent Canada at the 2020 U17 World Cup and U18 FIBA Americas Championship, however, both events were postponed due to the COVID-19 pandemic.
 Houstan represented Canada at the 2021 FIBA Under-19 Basketball World Cup, where he averaged 17 points, 5.7 rebounds, 2.4 assists, and 2.3 steals per game, to help lead his team to a bronze medal.